davetron5000/faas-is-a-what-now/markdown/more_functions.md

 }
 !END EDIT_FILE

 Now, we'll replace `js/app.js` with a version that handles the POST.
-I promise this is leading to something.
+Because we'll need more code, let's break it up into some functions.
+We'll create a functional called `renderPage` that accepts the `write` function `js/server.js` gives us, as well as the parsed params (which could be `null`).
+This function's job is to replace the HTML template with dynamic data, so it'll look at `params` and, if there is a `params.email`, replace the newly-introduced `##email##` placeholder with that email.
+Otherwise, it replaces it with the empty string.

+We'll *also* make a function called `emailSignup` that, currently, just logs that someone has requested a signup, and then defers to `renderPage`.
+At the very end we'll call either `emailSignup` or `renderPage`, depending on if we have a parsed body from `js/server.js` or not.

 !CREATE_FILE js/app.js
 const fs   = require("fs");